kylele3221/recipe-rating-prediction/index.md

 **Evaluation Metric:**
 We use **Mean Squared Error (MSE)** to evaluate our regression models.
 MSE is appropriate here because:

 - It penalizes larger errors more heavily, encouraging more accurate predictions.
 - It is a standard metric for regression and allows for direct comparison of models.
 - Since our ratings are on a fixed, continuous scale, MSE captures the average squared difference between predicted and actual ratings.

 Other metrics like MAE (mean absolute error) could also be used, but MSE is chosen because it is more sensitive to large errors, which we want to avoid in rating prediction.

+---

+## Baseline Model

+*Section coming soon.
+Here you will describe your baseline model (e.g., predicting the mean), show its performance, and briefly interpret what this means in context.*

+---

+## Final Model

+*Section coming soon.
+Here you will describe your final regression model, its features, performance (MSE), and interpret what you learned.
+Include one or more key visualizations if possible.*

+---

+## Fairness Analysis

+*Section coming soon.
+Here you will discuss potential fairness concerns (e.g., does your model underpr*